Bees have held a special place in the hearts of humans for centuries.

 A look at the many references to bees and honey through out the Old and New Testaments

 The meaning of Judges 14, wherein Samson kills a lion, and then eats honey from the lion carcass

 A look at where honey bees and honey feature in the Quran and what it represents.

 How bees and honey influence Jewish religious customs and traditions.

-What can we call a 'group of beekeepers?
+What do you call a group of beekeepers?

 Alternative phrases for groups of beekeepers!